RARM/toh_tui/journal/design.md

 - "Academic" handler: This controls the game outputting in the same format exemplified in the start document.
 - "Full" handler: This uses the ncurses library, and it runs the program more interactively.

-I will start by creating all the files in the `src` folder, completing the header files, and writing a code reference.
+I will start by creating all the files in the `src` folder and completing the header files.
 This step may overlap the work stage a little bit.

 ---